eNMS-automation/eNMS/docs/base/features.rst

 Your network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
-Once created, it is are displayed in a sortable and searchable table.
+Once created, it is displayed in a sortable and searchable table.
 A dashboard provides a graphical overview of your network with dynamic charts.

 .. image:: /_static/base/features/inventory.png